alexpolt/alexpolt.github.io/src/motivation.md

   So what does one do, when all that is left - just sober understanding of the goals in life.
   What should be the reasoning to get that magic kick in the butt.

-  So here's what works for me: there's a risk, that the cool ideas, that I bear in my head, won't be delivered to the world, and just die with me.
-That's the first.
+  Here's what works for me: there's a risk, that the __cool ideas__, that I bear in my head,  won't be delivered to the world, and just die with me.
+These ideas (or thoughts) could __change the reality__.

-  The second is a little more aggressive and emotional: the World screws with you, so screw the World.

   **Alexandr Poltavsky**
   *2016-03-18T14:04+0300*